*A Swing Toronto Production

 DETAILS

-– Learn Traditional Viennese Waltz, fun, easy-to-learn, popular since the early 19th century, done at all tempos from fast to slow, and perhaps the most romantic partner dance of all.
-This lesson has a different theme each time.
-The theme for October 21 is “Falling Leaves” & follower turns.
+Learn Traditional Viennese Waltz!
+It is fun, easy-to-learn, popular since the early 19th century, done at all tempos from fast to slow, and perhaps the most romantic partner dance of all.
+This class has a different theme each time.
+Theme tba (different each time).

 PRICE